lskatz/mashtree/README.md

 **Note**: Compressed files are also accepted of any of the above file types.
 You can compress with gz, bz2, or zip.

+### Slow and more accurate

+You can get a more accurate tree with the minimum abundance finder.
+Simply give `--mindepth 0`.
+This step helps ignore very unique kmers that are more likely read errors.

+    mashtree --mindepth 0 --numcpus 12 *.fastq.gz [*.fasta] > mashtree.dnd

 ### Advanced

     mashtree_wrapper.pl --reps 100 -- --numcpus 12 *.fastq.gz > mashtree.dnd